 Because this is a linear equation, we can then re-run the numbers which tells us that at 50 kHz, the reactance is 4710 ohms and that at 5 kHz it would be 471 ohms.

-What this shows us is that even at very low (VLF) frequencies, our rather substantial inductance is still effective, so it will work nicely at both 630 and 2200 meters - and everything in between!
+What this shows us is that even at very low (VLF) frequencies, the impedance of our rather substantial inductance is still effective, so it will work nicely at both 630 and 2200 meters - and everything in between!